ethanmmay/student-workbook/src/reflections/wk8/quiz8.md

 **1.** What is the package.json file used for?
 <!-- enter you answer in the space below -->
 ```
+    Scripts, Template Documentation or General Information about the project/workspace.
 ```
 **2.** At what level of your project do you need package.json when deploying your application?
 Why?
 <!-- enter you answer in the space below -->